Special Forces Command (Cambodia)

 The Special Forces Command (បញ្ជាការដ្ឋានទ័ពពិសេស), previously known as the 911th Special Forces Regiment until July 2020, is the unified combatant command charged with overseeing the various special operations component commands of the Royal Cambodian Army.

+History

+The unit was created as the 911th Special Forces Regiment (Note: Sometimes known as Brigade 911.) in 1993.

+On October 2015, 200 Cambodian National Police officers were trained by the unit's airborne battalions to assist in creating a "special intervention force" unit.

+On July 23, 2020, the Malaysian ambassador to Cambodia Eldeen Husaini Mohd Hashim visited the regiment's base to extend offers for its paratroopers to train under the Malaysian Defence Cooperation Programme (MDCP) and the Malaysian Technical Cooperation Programme (MTCP).
+On July 31, 2020, the regiment was incorporated into the SFC.

+On June 22, 2022, Prabowo Subianto (then as defense minister) visited the SFC and met with commandos who used to be under him during training.

 Organization and structure

 Royal Cambodian National Counter-Terrorism Special Forces training exercise.

-The Operation Base of the Special Forces Command is near Takethmey Village, Kambol Commune, Angsnoul District, Kandal Province.

-This unit is under direct command of the High Command Headquarters of Royal Cambodian Armed Forces.
+The Special Forces Command's headquarters is near Takethmey Village, Kambol Commune, Angsnoul District, Kandal Province.
+It is under direct command of the High Command Headquarters of Royal Cambodian Armed Forces.

 The Special Forces Command has multiple units, including air assault and airborne operations unit, amphibious assault unit, CBRN defense unit, combat diving unit, counterterrorism and hostage rescue unit, executive protection unit, military intelligence unit, maintenance unit, medical unit, military communications unit, mobility and transportation unit, psychological warfare unit, quartermaster unit, selection and training unit, sniper and counter-sniper unit, and special reconnaissance unit.

 The Special Forces Command has seven branches with 14 battalions under their control.
 Following units is distributed in the Battalions: